fernandojunior/move-on/README.md

 npm start
 ```

-To run the [storybook](https://github.com/storybooks/storybook) server (a development environment to browse UI components):
+To run the [storybook](https://github.com/storybooks/storybook) server (a development environment to perform sanity test in the components via browse UI):
 ```sh
 npm run storybook
 ```